FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Why does my dog whine in his crate?

 It’s normal for a puppy to whine in his crate when they are new to the space.
-But an adult dog that has been properly trained and is in the correct type and size crate should feel comfortable in his crate.
+However, a well-trained adult dog should feel at ease in his crate.
 If your dog is whining, you may need to consider if he needs to go outside to go potty, is bored, is suffering from separation anxiety, or has a medical issue.
 Otherwise, you may need to retrain him to be in his crate when you are gone or at work.
+Adult dogs who have never used a crate are still trainable.

 Why is my dog whining all of a sudden?